antoinemansour7/VehiQ/Sprint 1/Meeting_Minutes/Matter_Sprint1_meeting1_Feb2.md

   - Leiticia has experience in back-end development and has worked with React.

 - **Discussing the availability of each member:**
-After comparing everyone's schedules, we decided to have our weekly meetings on MOnday at 8:00 PM and Friday at 5:00 PM.
+After comparing everyone's schedules, we decided to have our weekly meetings on Monday at 8:00 PM and Friday at 5:00 PM.

 - **Deciding on the backend and frontend frameworks:**
   - We decided to use Django for the backend and Vue.js for the frontend.